Presentation: Adult with arrhythmogenic right ventricular cardiomyopathy

 Example clinical scenario

 A 30-year-old woman is referred for assessment due to multiple episodes of palpitations that cause her to feel lightheaded.
 She has had one episode of blackout.
-An electrocardiogram (ECG) demonstrates inverted T-waves in leads V1–V3.
+An electrocardiogram (ECG) demonstrates inverted T-waves in leads V1 to V3.
 Cardiac MRI shows reduced right ventricular function with features of fibrous-fatty infiltration of the heart muscle.
 Her sister has an implantable cardioverter-defibrillator device in her chest following a resuscitated cardiac arrest.

 When to consider genomic testing